uwejacobs/complete-bootstrap-4-shortcodes/readme.txt

 16. The above shortcode example rendered with WordPress

 == Changelog ==
+= 4.5.12 =
+* Tested with Wordpress 5.8
+* Added option to assign class to the nav-item itself in addition to the link
+* Deleted the embedded video example because it creates considerable network load

 = 4.5.11 =
 * Added collapsible vertical and horizontal navigation bar
 * Added bootstrap button to classic editor